Skip to content

 Research indicates that probiotics can help those with symptoms such as gas and bloating8.
 As gut testing becomes more prevalent, you are now able to personalise your probiotics even more, too.
 Finding out which species you are lacking in and which are in abundance can help you to decide which probiotic is best for you.
 Companies such as Viome, Atlas Biomed, and Healthpath all offer gut testing, and for long-standing issues it may be a good place to start.

 Probiotics can be consumed through the food we eat or by taking a probiotic supplement.
 Most people are familiar with probiotic yoghurt drinks, but these often contain lots of sugar.
 Fermented foods, such as kimchi, sauerkraut, kombucha, kefir, plain yoghurt, and miso provide an excellent, low-sugar source of probiotics.
-You might also consider prebiotics, which are fibres that act as ‘food’ for probiotic bacteria.
-Prebiotic foods include garlic, onions and leeks.

 Having your probiotics in supplement form goes one step further.
 This offers a more targeted therapeutic intake that can be tailored to your individual gut needs.
 As I stated above, this is the best way to get the most out of your probiotics.